 The huge ‘Morecambe Bay’ marine tank brings you so close to Cod, Rays and British Sharks that you could actually reach out and touch them.

 From the underwater tunnel, you can see the incredible diving ducks and be stunned by the huge carp, sterlet and perch swimming right past your head!
 Lurking at the bottom of the tank you may discover the colossal wels catfish the biggest of which is 6ft long.

 Lakeland Motor Museum

-A short walk from Haverthwaite Station, the Lakeland Motor Museum has possibly the finest collection of automobilia on public display in the UK and offers something for everyone and is much more than just a motor museum.
+A short walk from Haverthwaite Station, the Lakeland Motor Museum has possibly the finest collection of automotive memorabilia on public display in the UK and offers something for everyone and is much more than just a museum.